t-edson/jcontext_menu/README.md

 # jcontext_menu
-Javascript code to implement a context menu in a editable element.
+Javascript code to implement a context menu in a HTML editable element.